-Organization Site FY Proposed FY Implemented No. of Vouchers Description Portable Streamlined Admission MTW Inspections rroposed Implemented Vouchers reside at Wellspring's Youngland Ave. facility, while they are participating in the program.
-Wellspring is a charitable organization that addresses Louisville's need for supportive housing for adults with severe and persistent psychiatric illnesses.
+Organization Site FY FY No. of Description Portable Streamlined MTW Proposed Implemented Vouchers Admission Inspections Wellspring is a charitable organization that addresses Louisville's need for supportive housing for adults with severe and persistent psychiatric illnesses.
 Referrals accepted for this initiative are considered to be Mainstream Program participants.
-Full portability upon program completion Aumission used.No: Traditional inspection protocol.
-Bashford Manor - Newburg 2012 2012 8 LMHA will allocate vouchers to households with members with severe mental illness, as long as they initially reside at Wellspring's Bashford Manor / Newburg facility, while they are participating in the program.
+Bashford 2012 2012 8 LMHA will allocate vouchers to households No Manor - with members with severe mental illness, as Newburg long as they initially reside at Wellspring's Bashford Manor / Newburg facility, while they are participating in the program.
 Referrals accepted for this initiative are considered to be Mainstream Program participants.
-No Scattered Site Locations 2016 2016 2021 2023 10 10 55 Vouchers are allocated to Wellspring for families with members with severe mental illness.
-These vouchers are only issued to households that are not eligible for an Olmstead voucher.
+Scattered 2016 2016 10 Vouchers are allocated to Wellspring for No Site 2021 10 families with members with severe mental Locations 2023 55 illness.
+These vouchers are only issued to 2023 33 households that are not eligible for an Olmstead voucher.
 Wellspring continues to provide case management / peer specialist services to all clients utilizing these vouchers.
-No Louisville Metro Government Office of Resilience and Community Services Scattered Site Locations 2019 2019 2021 2023 10 20 20 LMHA will allocate vouchers to individuals and families experiencing homelessness.
-The Office of Resilience and Community Services (RCS) connects individuals and families in shelters to intensive wrap around services, training, and job connections.
+Louisville Metro Scattered 2019 2019 10 LMHA will allocate vouchers to individuals and Full portability No Yes: Inspection Government Office Site 2021 20 families experiencing homelessness.
+The Office upon program with new of Resilience and Locations of Resilience and Community Services (RCS) completion occupant and Community 2023 20 connects individuals and families in shelters to once per year Services intensive wrap around services, training, and job concurrently. connections.
 As housing is such a basic need, it is anticipated that providing the Housing Choice Vouchers will increase the rate of attainment of self-sufficiency for program participants.
-Full portability upon program completion No Yes: Inspection with new occupant and once per year concurrently.
-Home of the Innocents Home of the Innocents 2019 2019 10 LMHA will allocate vouchers to homeless youth ages 18-24 and their dependents who are referred by the Home of the Innocents.
-Home of the Innocents (the Home) is where Louisville's vulnerable children and youth find emotional, physical, and intellectual support that can transform their lives.
-The Home provides the Full portability upon program completion No Yes: Inspection with new occupant and once per year concurrently.
+Home of the Home of the 2019 2019 10 LMHA will allocate vouchers to homeless youth Full portability No Yes: Inspection Innocents Innocents 2021 10 ages 18-24 and their dependents who are upon program with new 2021 10 referred by the Home of the Innocents.
+Home of completion occupant and the Innocents (the Home) is where Louisville's once per year vulnerable children and youth find emotional, concurrently. physical, and intellectual support that can transform their lives.
+The Home provides the community with a range of important